telerik/winforms-docs/gridview/rows/adding-and-inserting-rows.md

 {{endregion}}

->caption Figure 1: Add blank new row.
+>caption Figure 1: Add a blank new row.

 ![gridview-rows-adding-and-inserting-rows 001](images/gridview-rows-adding-and-inserting-rows001.png)

-__RadGridView.Rows.Add(value-for-first-column, value-for-second-column, value-for-third-column)__ – adds a new rows with the specified values.
-You can use the following code snippet to add values for each column
+The RadGridView.Rows.__Add(value-for-first-column, value-for-second-column, value-for-third-column)__ method adds a new row with the specified values.
+You can use the following code snippet to add values for each column:

+#### Add a new row with values

 {{source=..\SamplesCS\GridView\Rows\AddingAndInsertingRows.cs region=addRow}}
 {{source=..\SamplesVB\GridView\Rows\AddingAndInsertingRows.vb region=addRow}}